— A discovered note —

 “I-Is it there?
 I can’t see!”
 Tiffany tried to twist but couldn’t.

 “Yes!
 We have to get out of here!”

 It hissed, and its clawed hand came within inches of my face.
-Whatever was happening, it was worse than rabies.
+Whatever it had was worse than rabies.

 The basement door opened, and Mr. Murph, the janitor, stepped beside us.
-He held a broom in his hand and squinted at us through the dim light.
+He held a broom in his hand and squinted through the dim light.

 “Help!”
 I said.

-“The Hell are you doing in here?
+“The hell you doing in here?
 Making out?”

-Unaware of the bloody thing, he stepped right next to it and kneeled, lifting the cabinet just enough to free me.
-I crawled out in time to see the creature grab Murph’s ankle and sink in its fangs.
+Unaware of the bloody thing, he stepped next to it and kneeled, lifting the cabinet just enough to free me.
+I crawled out as the creature grab Murph’s ankle and sank in its fangs.
 His blood-curdling scream reverberated off the walls.

 The cabinet landed on Tiffany again and she grunted.
 I crawled backward and stared as the blood creature’s head whipped around like a starving dog.
 Although strong, and muscular, Murph couldn’t pry it free.

 Next to a sink was a propped aluminum baseball bat.
 I grabbed it, and swung at the vicious creature, crushing its head until the bat hit the floor.